MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/modernize-wpf-tutorial-1.md

 3. Right-click the **ContosoExpenses.Core** project and choose **Manage NuGet Packages**.

 4. In the **NuGet Package Manager** window, click **Browse**.
-Search for the `Unity` package and install it.
+Search for the `Unity` package and install the latest stable version.

     ![Unity package](images/wpf-modernize-tutorial/UnityPackage.png)

-5. Search for the `MvvmLightLibsStd10` package and install it.
+5. Search for the `MvvmLightLibsStd10` package and install the latest stable version.
 This is the .NET Standard version of the `MvvmLightLibs` package.
 For this package, the author chose to package the .NET Standard version of the library in a separate package than the .NET Framework version.

     ![MvvmLightsLibs package](images/wpf-modernize-tutorial/MvvmLightsLibsPackage.png)